greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/workshop-contribution-guidelines_1_1.md

 ---
-title: "Workshop Contribution Guidelines"
+title: Workshop Contribution Guidelines
-description: "Guidance on how you can contribute your own content to be supported by Demo Architecture"
+description: Guidance on how you can contribute your own content to be supported by Demo Architecture
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/workshop-contribution-guidelines_1_1/
+linkTitle: Workshop Contribution Guidelines
+type: docs
 ---

 ## Workshop Contribution Guidelines